Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Related Work

-{\bf Concurrent Work.} The existing dynamic evaluation approaches primarily focus on the transformation of data.
-DyVal \citep{zhudyval} and DARG \citep{zhang2024darg} leverage the graph structure of data points in current benchmarks and generate novel testing data.
-Some studies \citep{wang2025benchmark,chen2024llmarena} utilize multi-agent systems to generate real-time variable instances or reframe new ones for self-evolving benchmarks.
-However, these approaches neglect the potential conceptual and methodological leakage that, rather than memorizing specific test instances, the model may have internalized the underlying solution patterns or heuristics for a given problem archetype from its training corpus.
-Recent Game Arena conducted by Kaggle and Google \citep{kaggle} introduces a chess-only adversarial evaluation.
-Our \textsc{Squid Game} aims to overcome these hurdles by both introducing richer dynamic adversarial evaluation scenarios and neutralizing meta-knowledge leakage with information asymmetry, variable process, and adaptive difficulty level.
+{\bf Data Contamination and Countermeasures.} Benchmark data contamination is a critical issue encountered during the training and evaluation of LLMs, which can significantly impact the reliability of model’s performance scores, leading to untrustworthy, inflated results that do not accurately reflect its true capabilities \cite{magar2022data,xu2024benchmark,deng2024unveiling}.
+Early works \cite{radford2019language,brown2020language} used high-order $n$-grams to detect overlapping content between the pre-training data and the evaluation datasets in GPT-2 and GPT-3.
+After analyzing 255 papers and considering OpenAI’s data usage policy, the authors in \cite{balloccu2024leak} report that the most prominently used LLMs today have been globally exposed to over 4.7M samples from 263 benchmarks.
+Recent work \cite{yangdynamic} found a significant image overlap of over 84\% and 33\% between Seed-Bench \cite{li2024seed} and pre-training datasets LAION-100M \cite{schuhmann2021laion} and CC3M \cite{sharma2018conceptual}, respectively.
+In \cite{song2024both}, researchers expanded the concept of multimodal data contamination, as it pertains to the modality of data sources exposed to the MLLMs, and observed that proprietary models, such as Claude 3.5 Sonnet \cite{claude35}, show higher contamination levels than open-source models in ScienceQA \cite{lu2022learn} training and test sets.
+One promising solution to mitigating this problem is dynamic evaluation.
+DyVal \cite{zhudyval} leverages the structural advantage of directed acyclic graphs to dynamically generate evaluation samples with controllable complexities.
+Similarly, DARG \cite{zhang2024darg} extracts the reasoning graphs of data points in current benchmarks and then perturbs the reasoning graphs to generate novel testing data.
+Additionally, various bootstrapping strategies (e.g., image editing and sentence rephrasing) \cite{yangdynamic} with complexity control for both image and question modification are employed for dynamic evaluation.
+More recently, some studies \cite{wang2025benchmark,chen2024llmarena} utilized multi-agent systems to generate real-time variable instances or reframe new ones for self-evolving benchmarks.
+However, these countermeasures predominantly focus on data reformation while neglecting the potential conceptual and methodological leakage.
+Rather than memorizing specific test instances, the model may have internalized the underlying solution patterns or heuristics for a given problem archetype from its training corpus.
+Our \textsc{Squid Game} aims to overcome these hurdles by introducing dynamic adversarial evaluation scenarios and neutralizing meta-knowledge leakage through information asymmetry and procedural generation.

-\section{Constructing the Squid Game}
+\section{Constructing the \textsc{Squid Game}}